We may earn money or products from the companies mentioned in this post.

 I recently stopped at my favorite produce farm, Nicolet Farms to see what was available.
 What I found were these Russian Banana Fingerling Potatoes.
 Fingerling potatoes are small, finger-shaped potatoes which means that they cook up super fast.
 That makes roasted Russian banana fingerling potatoes the perfect side dish for any week day meal.
 Fingerling potatoes are great to add to the slow cooker or added to stew.

 What are Russian Banana Fingerling Potatoes?

 A fingerling potato is a small, stubby finger-shaped type of potato, which may be of any heritage potato cultivars.
 Fingerling potatoes are available year round.
-The Russian Banana Fingerling potato is a perennial fingerling late season producing variety.
-Small in size and shaped similar to a finger, with the flesh the color of a banana, hence the name.
+The Russian Banana Fingerling potato is a perennial fingerling of the late season producing variety.
+Banana fingerlings are small in size, shaped similar to a finger, with flesh the color of a banana, hence the name.
 Fingerlings are fully mature when harvested.

 Serve these delicious roasted potatoes with sour cream.

 - 4 tablespoons olive oil

 - 1 large ziplock baggie

 Peel fingerling potatoes, slice potatoes in half lengthwise, cut into medium chunks.
 Pour olive oil and rest of ingredients in ziplock baggie.
 Add potatoes and toss potatoes to coat.

 Place in a single layer on a foil lined baking sheet.